kg4zow/remarkable.jms1.info/src/info/calibre.md

 * **EPUB files contain text** with formatting instructions.
 These include things like which words should be **bold** or *italic*, where each paragraph starts and ends, when each chapter starts and ends, and so forth.
 EPUB file are actually ZIP files containing HTML and CSS files, so when you're reading an EPUB file you're actually looking at a web page.

+In cases where the same document is available as both an EPUB and a PDF, it's always better to have the EPUB file, for a couple of reasons:

+* If you have an EPUB, you can use Calibre to *create* a PDF.
+(Or HTML, Markdown, plain text, or another ebook format like MOBI, if you want to read it on an amazon "kindle" device.)

+* EPUB files *contain* text, which means they can be processed by assistive reading devices, so that people who are blind or otherwise can't read them, are still able to "consume" them.
-When you upload an EPUB file to a reMarkable tablet, the tablet converts it to PDF internally.
-When you "read" the file on the tablet, you are actually reading the PDF.

-My *guess* is that reMarkable set it up this way because they wanted to allow users to be able to "write" on top of EPUB files, the same way they can with PDF files.
+**When you upload an EPUB file to a reMarkable tablet, the tablet converts it to PDF internally.** When you "read" the file on the tablet, you are actually reading the PDF file. reMarkable set it up this way because they wanted to allow users to be able to "write" on top of EPUB files, the same way they can with PDF files.

 Most ebook readers allow EPUB files to be re-formatted on the fly.
-This would be a problem for the reMarkable tablet, because they want to allow the user to add annotations.
+This would be a problem for the reMarkable tablet, because they want to allow the user to write "on top of" the file.

 * Pen strokes are always stored at the position on the page where they were written.

 * Some annotations are made because of where they are *relative to the page*.
 For example, somebody might write in an empty space at the bottom of a page, because that part of the page happens to be empty.

 * Other annotations are made at a position *relative to the text* in the underlying file.
-For example, if you highlight a sentence or draw a circle around a word, that annotation "belongs with" that part of the text
+For example, if you highlight a sentence or draw a circle around a word, that annotation "belongs with" that part of the text.

-Some annotations are relative to the page, and others are relative to the text.
 Think about what would happen if the text were re-formatted on the fly.
 For example, if the font was made larger, the lines of text would "shift down" on each page, and the text at the bottom of a page would be moved to the top of the next page.
+And later in the document, text may end up moving *several pages* away from where it started.

-There's no way for the tablet to "know" which annotations to move with the text, or which piece of text each annotation should be "attached to".
+There is no way for the tablet to know *why* each pen stroke was placed where it was, so it won't know which pen strokes need to move with the text, which ones need to move to "a blank space at the bottom of the page containing ___", or which should stay exactly where they are.

+This is why, when you re-format an EPUB file on the tablet, it warns you about your pen strokes (or "annotations", as it calls them) possibly not being in the right positions anymore.

 ### Conversion on the tablet

-This conversions done by the tablet ... have issues.
+This conversions done by the tablet, ... have issues.
+This is true for conversions done when uploading an EPUB file *and* conversions done when re-formatting an existing file.

 I had two different books where some of the diagrams were *missing* when I read the file on my tablet.
 And in one of these files, the text was so large that tables of pre-formatted text ended up being "wrapped" on the page and almost unreadable.
 Being able to make the text smaller (a *little* bit smaller anyway) would have made that particular table a lot easier to read.
 (Both of the files where this happened are copyrighted, otherwise I would include them here so you can see for yourself what happened.)

 At first I didn't think the tablet *had* a way to change the text formatting, because it's hidden in a sub-menu that otherwise never gets used.
 However, when I pointed this out [on Reddit](https://www.reddit.com/r/RemarkableTablet/comments/15vi742/comment/jwydeye/), somebody pointed out that they were *looking at the menu* where these settings could be changed, so I went back and searched again.
 I finally found them, hidden in a sub-menu.